SethRobinson/aitools_server/README.md

+# NOTE: This is dead!
+The latest version of Seth's AI Tools only supports ComfyUI, this customized Auto1111 server is no longer used.

+No reason to delete the repo though, so here it stays.
+The only reason to go back to it and an old version of AI Tools is because the live webcam currently works better on this.

-# AI Tools Server (made to be used with Seth's AI Tools front-end)
+### AI Tools Server (made to be used with Seth's AI Tools front-end)

 This is a forked version of the [AUTOMATIC1111/stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui) project - basically the same thing with some additional API features like background removal.
 Setup is the same, so check their github for better docs.